wkumari/draft-wkumari-opsawg-sdi/README.md

    The router then sends the key to the vendor's keyserver for publication (not shown).

 B.2.
-Step 2: Generating the encrypted config.
+Step 2: Generating the encrypted configuration.

    The operator now wants to deploy the new router.